blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 - Is able to read pulses and can recall the safe and unsafe ranges
 - Is able to triage multiple casualties by wound severity
 - Knows how to make use of nearby infantry personnel to perform non trained roles such as CPR in support of ongoing treatment
-- Has fully read the LANCS "TC3 pipeline manual"
+- Has fully read the LANCS "Casualty in Combat" Module
-- Understands how to establish a CCP in cooperation with the platoon sergeant to provide centralized medical care to infantry teams
+- Understands how to establish an ERVP in cooperation with the platoon sergeant to provide centralized medical care to infantry teams
-- Understands how to coordinate a MEDEVAC with the Platoon RTO including aircraft signalling and casualty hand off
+- Understands how to coordinate a MEDEVAC/CASEVAC with the Platoon RadOps including aircraft signalling and casualty hand off
-- Knows the limitations of the ACE medical system and how these are rectified within the RRF levels of care
+- Knows the limitations of the ACE medical system and how these are rectified within the LANCS levels of care
-- Is able to render correct aid to casualties based on the injuries sustained and the state of their vital signs
+- Is able to administer correct aid to casualties based on the injuries sustained and the state of their vital signs
 - Understands how to maintain medical supply levels and knows the procedure to request medical resupply from the platoon sergeant

 ### Junior Leadership Module
 - Has read the "Leadership in LANCS" and understands how it relates to the role of the Section Commander and Section 2IC
 - Understands the concept of developing the skillset of those under him/her
 - Knows how to work as a fireteam leader in the standard section battle drills
-- Is able to effectively use a TFAR radio to tune to platoon network
+- Is able to effectively use radio equipment to tune to platoon network
 - Understands how to assume the role of the squad leader in the event of a leadership casualty
 - Knows how to perform the core radio reports ( ACE and SALUTE )
 - Has completed the AR, DMR, Night and OBUA training modules